Skip to main content

 Research Interests

 I develop field deployable sensors to track urban air pollution, with a focus on critical air pollutants and organics.
 The goal is to determine local pollution sources and transport and accurately measure actual exposure levels in real-time.
-I am part of the Decolonizing Light project that develops and deploys a citizen-science low-cost sensor air quality monitoring network in collaboration with the community of Kahnawake.
+I am part of the Decolonizing Light project that develops and deploys a community-science low-cost sensor air quality monitoring network in collaboration with the community of Kahnawake.

 Publications